Skip to main content

 Description

-Beautful example of Caucasian village weaving, this 19th-century Kazak bagface features a dynamic freestyle squares pattern in rich tones of blue, brown, and red.
-Likely woven in the late 1800s.
-This compact hand-knotted rug may have originally served as a bagface—the decorated front of a tribal storage bag—or possibly as a small personal prayer rug.
+A beautiful example of Caucasian village weaving, this 19th century Kazak bagface features a dynamic freestyle geometric pattern in rich tones of blue, brown, and red — woven in the late 1800s with the spontaneous energy and bold improvisation that characterize the finest Caucasian tribal textiles.
+This compact hand-knotted piece likely served as a bagface — the decorated front of a tribal storage or animal bag — or possibly as a small personal prayer rug.

 Date of Manufacture: 4th Quarter of the 1800s